There are a small number of doctors who specialize in scoliosis surgeries in the United States.

 MAGEC growing rods

-Magnetic Expansion Control rods (MAGEC) are used for kids that need different surgeries as they grow older.
+Magnetic Expansion Control rods (MAGEC) are used for kids who need different surgeries as they grow older.
 The rods are lengthened using an external magnetic motor which is placed on the child’s back.
 This procedure is non-invasive and it is repeated every 3 to 6 months for 3 years.

 Complications of Untreated Pediatric Scoliosis